 We’ve all been part of a video or conference call where sound cuts out, a video feed is choppy, or the presenter can’t figure out how to switch views or share his/her screen.
 The awkward fumbling isn’t only embarrassing, it wastes time and distracts your team.
 Make sure you understand exactly how your video conferencing app of choice works, and what to do if technical difficulties do pop up so you can immediately switch to Plan B and continue a productive meeting.

 Running a good video meeting often means choosing the right tool for your team, with reliable audio/video and the conferencing features you need for productive collaboration.
-Between live webinars and daily meetings with remote colleagues, we've tried just about every video conferencing tool out there here at Wrike. to see if one is the perfect fit for you.
+Between live webinars and daily meetings with remote colleagues, we've tried just about every video conferencing tool out there here at Wrike.
+Check out our 5 favorite video meeting apps to see if one is the perfect fit for you.

 Follow the DroneCo Comic for More Workplace Laughs!

-Catch up on previous episodes of Welcome to DroneCo in the , or to get each new episode.
-Then !
+Catch up on previous episodes of Welcome to DroneCo in the comic archive, or subscribe to the strip to get each new episode.
+Then follow DroneCo on Twitter!

 Share this comic on your own site with this embed code: